jeffpar/pcjs/tools/pc/README.md

 ### Dynamic Access to Local Files from MS-DOS

-If you run `pc.js` with the name of DOS executable in your current directory; eg:
+If you run [pc.js](pc.js) with the name of DOS executable in your current directory; eg:

     pc.js pkunzip.exe

-it will automatically build a 10Mb MS-DOS hard disk image in the `/tools/pc` folder with all the files/folders in your current directory and then load the [compaq386](compaq386.json5) machine with that disk image mounted as drive C:.
+it will automatically build a 10Mb MS-DOS hard disk image in the `/tools/pc` folder with all the files/folders in your current directory and then load the [compaq386](compaq386.json5) machine with that disk image mounted as drive C.

 One of the pre-requisites of this feature is having a copy of the [pcjs-diskettes](https://github.com/jeffpar/pcjs-diskettes) repository in the `/disks/diskettes` folder of your PCjs repository: